Introduction.

 ?
 DatePart("ww",dt,vbSunday)

 In short, the DatePart() function cannot be used directly to calculate Accounting months or weeks without some modifications.
-We can use the DatePart() function within the Code of our own to modify the result to get the output we want.
+We can use the DatePart() function within our own Code to modify the output we want.

 Function: AccWeek().

-I have written such a function AccWeek() to calculate week numbers from 01-04-yyyy to 31-03-yyyy.
-This function is mainly intended to call from the query column with an activity date as a parameter (like Sale date, Payment date, and so on) to return its corresponding week number.
-You can use the function in your Code, on Form or Report, or anywhere else you need it.
+I have created a function, AccWeek(), to calculate week numbers for an accounting year running from April 1 to March 31.
+This function is primarily designed to be called from a query column, with an activity date (such as a sale date, payment date, etc.) as the parameter, to return the corresponding accounting week number.
+You can also use this function in VBA code, on a form, report, or anywhere else you need to determine the accounting week.

 Copy and paste the following Code into a Standard Module in your Database and save it: